 How Is Incontinence Evaluated?

 Usually, the evaluation of a woman with loss of bladder control begins with just talking.
 We strive to understand exactly what type of symptoms women find bothersome.
 Questions to consider:

-Most women have experienced a slight leak at some point in their lives (e.g., a good joke and a full bladder), but when women feel the need to wear protection, it signifies an ongoing, regularly occurring problem.
+Most women have experienced a slight leak at some point in their lives (e.g., a good joke and a full bladder), but when they feel the need to wear protection, it signifies an ongoing, regularly occurring problem.
 Wearing protection indicates that women are starting to tailor their lives around their symptoms.
-Moreover, since incontinence generally worsens with age, a woman in her 40’s who wears a panty-liner is likely to mature into a woman in her 50’s wearing a full pad, and subsequently to other incontinence products (Poise, Serenity, Depends, and others).
+Moreover, since incontinence generally worsens with age, a woman in her 40s who wears a panty liner is likely to mature into a woman in her 50s wearing a full pad, and subsequently continue to other incontinence products (Poise®, Serenity®, Depends®, and others).
 Women don’t just wake up one day and need Depends; most older women have had gradually worsening symptoms for decades.
-Thus, when a woman starts to wear protection because of urinary leakage, it’s an indication of a worsening problem which probably requires attention.
+Thus, when a woman starts to wear protection because of urinary leakage, it’s an indication of a worsening problem that probably requires attention.

 Assessment of the woman with urinary leakage includes laboratory urinalysis and culture, followed by urodynamic evaluation, a study performed in the office to assess the function of the bladder.
 During urodynamic evaluation, the bladder is filled using a catheter, and pressures inside the bladder are recorded.
 Women are asked to perform various “provocative maneuvers” like coughing or bouncing on their heels.
-Measurement of various pressures permits us to determine whether the bladder is functioning normally, or whether it is overactive.
+Measurement of various pressures permits us to determine whether the bladder is functioning normally or whether it is overactive.

 For women who have primarily “urge” symptoms, behavioral interventions can reduce the frequency and severity of leaking.